Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 Acute form

-1 - absolute.
+1 – absolute.
 This is the most severe form of the disease, which leads to disruption of the normal functioning of organs and tissues.
-If ischemia is observed for a long time, then the changes in the affected organs may become irreversible.
+If ischemia is observed for a long time, then changes in the affected organs may become irreversible.

 3 – compensated.
 This degree of pathology is the mildest.